fluxcd/flux2/docs/cmd/tk_bootstrap_github.md

 ## tk bootstrap github

-Bootstrap GitHub repository
+Bootstrap toolkit components in a GitHub repository

 ### Synopsis

-The bootstrap command creates the GitHub repository if it doesn't exists and commits the toolkit components manifests to the master branch.
+The bootstrap github command creates the GitHub repository if it doesn't exists and commits the toolkit components manifests to the master branch.
-Then it configure the target cluster to synchronize with the repository.
+Then it configures the target cluster to synchronize with the repository.
 If the toolkit components are present on the cluster, the bootstrap command will perform an upgrade if needed.